Smoking in Iceland

 Enforcement of smoking bans is strong in Iceland.

 Smoking in Iceland is banned in restaurants, cafés, bars and night clubs as of June 2007.
 A large majority of Icelanders approve of the ban.
 At the time the ban went into effect, almost one in four Icelandic people were smokers.

 Iceland has the third highest proportion of people who never smoke at 81%, when compared to other European countries.

 History

 In 1971, Iceland became the first country to ban tobacco advertising in the mass media, movie theaters, and outdoors.
 In addition, the country required that 0.2% of tobacco sales were diverted towards tobacco control.

 In 1977, all remaining tobacco promotion was banned.

 In 1984, the first full-length Tobacco Control Act passed making warning labels on packages mandatory, sales to those under 16-years of age banned, and smoking in certain public locations prohibited.
+In 1985, Iceland became the first country to implement tobacco packaging warning messages with pictograms (Canada introduced pictures in 2001).

 Changes to this Tobacco Control Act includes provisions on help for quitting and more smoking bans in public locations.

 In 2001, all mass coverage of tobacco products was banned and it is required that these products are not visible at the point of sale.